- Friday 06 March 2020

 Session one: Algorithmic Antitrust & Collusive Practices

-Chair: Aurelien Portuese
+Moderator: Aurelien Portuese

 This Session will examine the risks of both tacit and overt collusion between firms via the mechanism of algorithmic processing.
 Overt algorithmic collusion can arise whenever algorithms are designed so that pricing strategies are aligned amongst competing firms.
 Tacit algorithmic collusion can arise whenever pricing algorithms, with no communication and/or exchange of information, set prices in a non-optimal, yet stable, level.
 Competition authorities face new, complex challenges when unearthing algorithmic collusion and the burden of evidence relies on technological arguments concerning algorithmic design.
 This session will examine the intellectual debate, as well as the real-life enforcement challenges brought about by algorithmic collusions.